will-arden/skylark-v/README.md

 ### To-do
 * Tidy code
   - Move HCU to Control module
-  - Create a `Decoder` module within Control module
+  - Apportion instruction decode logic to a dedicated `Decoder` module within the Control module
   - Remove unused flying signals
 * Create and include the BNN unit and support the accompanying BNN instructions
 * Add a *load stall buffer* to minimise load stalling (currently 2 cycles)